guvenfazli/Thought-Space/README.md

 ## Features<br>
 - **Create & Edit Posts**: Effortlessly post your ideas, edit them as needed, and express your thoughts with customizable hashtags to increase their visibility.
+- **Token-Based User Authentication and Access Control**: Our application uses token-based authentication to manage user sessions securely.
+User tokens are checked on each page to verify whether the user is logged in, ensuring that only authenticated users can access specific pages.
+Depending on the token's information, users can be granted access to admin panels or restricted areas.
+This system ensures that only authorized users can perform administrative actions, enhancing the security and integrity of the application.
 - **Interactive Post Engagement**: Like posts to show your appreciation, and see how many people are interested in similar topics through the click rate feature.
 - **Personalized Profiles**: Set up your profile with a custom profile picture, making your interactions more personal and engaging.
 - **Hashtag Functionality**: Use hashtags to categorize your posts or find related content created by others.